pmunts/muntsos/README.txt

    instead of the USB connected Ethernet used for all earlier models.
 The Raspberry Pi 4 Model B uses the same wireless chip set as the 3+.

-   MuntsOS also provides a Raspberry Pi 4 kernel with dedicated USB Gadget support enabled, that runs on the [48]CM4 and the Raspberry Pi 4 Model
-   A. This kernel places the BCM2711 SOC USB port (connected to the J11 micro-USB socket on the CM4 I/O board or the USB-C power connector on the Raspberry Pi 4 Model B) into USB device mode.
-(USB ports connected via PCIe on either board are always host ports.)

-   This MuntsOS port enables the WiFi radio, but disables the internal Bluetooth radio, in favor of the serial port on the expansion header.

    The Raspberry Pi Model 4 B is much more powerful than any previous Raspberry Pi, and is completely usable as a general purpose desktop computer.
 It does require significantly more power and generates